jameskolwolf1/Vector.io/README.md

 ```

 **Put /Post/:id/Comments**
-- put will change like a comment on that Post
+- put will change likes in a  comment

 Parameters:
 - id: Post id, Comment id  as a number